 In 2020, the Subsidiary set up a process and business continuity management plan to cover the entire company by using ISO22301 as a guideline for preparation and in the fourth quarter of the year 2021, the Subsidiary completed the continuation business plan and set up the training for employees and related people to be ready for the drill.

-The rehearsal was scheduled to take place in January 2023.
-The Subsidiary published documents on business continuity management on the corporate intranet so that employees could download and these were used as a training document for new and current employees.
+In 2023, the Subsidiary rehearsed its business continuity management plan on 20 January 2023 and 11 November 2023 as planned.
+The Subsidiary has updated documents regarding business continuity management to be consistent with the current situation on an annual basis and distributed via email to all employees, including placing it on the corporate intranet so that employees could download and these were used as a training document for new and current employees.

-2.2.2 Risks to Investment of Securities holder
+2.2.2 Risks to investment of securities holder

-From the Company's shares have a small circulating volume (Free Float), only 42.25 % of the total shares, shareholders may be at risk of not being able to trade their shares immediately at the desired price.
+As the Company's shares have a small circulating volume (Free Float), at 42.25 percent of the total shares, shareholders may be at risk of not being able to trade their shares immediately at the desired price.

-2.2.3 Risks for investing in foreign securities.
+2.2.3 Risks for investing in foreign securities